 ABOUT BOBBY V'S

-In addition to featuring every game - every sport - every day, Bobby V's proudly offers wagering capabilities on horseracing, greyhounds & Jai-Alai, through Connecticut's 'Winners' off-track wagering, to our guests 18 years of age & older.
+In addition to featuring every game - every sport - every day, Bobby V's proudly offers wagering capabilities on sports, horseracing, greyhounds & Jai-Alai, through Connecticut's 'Winners' off-track wagering, to our guests 18 years of age & older.

 ABOUT BOBBY VALENTINE